Onelinerhub/onelinerhub/python-scikit-learn/scikit-learn-how-to-install.md

-# scikit learn how to install
+# How to install Scikit learn package

 ```bash
 pip install scikit-learn